Mariano Castañeda: Post-WWII service

 Castañeda was appointed Provost Marshal General of the Philippine Army on 1 June 1946.
 He became Chief of Staff of the Armed Forces of the Philippines two years later.

 The night before the Philippine Parity Rights plebiscite in 1947, President Manuel Roxas addressed a rally at Plaza Miranda.
 He narrowly avoided an assassination attempt by Julio Guillen, a disgruntled barber who threw a grenade on the speaker's platform.
 José Avelino, the Senate President, saw the bomb and gave it a kick.
 Castañeda then kicked it further down a set of steps as he covered the President with his own body.
 The grenade exploded near the audience, killing two people and injuring others.
 Guillen was arrested and executed via the electric chair on 26 April 1950.
 Castañeda was conferred the Medal of Valor as a consequence of his actions that night.

 Death

-Mariano Castañeda died in New York City at the age of 77 on 8 September 1970, leaving behind his wife and six children.
+Mariano Castañeda died in Makati City, Philippines at the age of 77 on 8 September 1970, leaving behind his wife and six children.